-Welcome to Sarajevo and this regional awareness raising workshop dedicated to law enforcement responses to new technologies in countering terrorism.
-This workshop is held under the framework of the UN Office of Counter-Terrorism's CT TECH initiative, which is made possible through a generous contribution from the European Union.
+Thanks to modern technology, I can welcome you to Bangkok while sitting in New York!
+We're so glad you to have you all at this regional awareness-raising workshop dedicated to law enforcement responses to new technologies in countering terrorism.
+I was in in Sarajevo, Bosnia, and Herzegovina, two weeks ago to help open the previous edition of this workshop series, which is held under the framework of the UN Office of Counter-Terrorism's CT TECH initiative, which is made possible through a generous contribution from the European Union.